 [National Republican Share]t−2}/2

-National PVI represents the national advantage of Republican party vote share over Democratic party.
-The measure averages two previous elections to adjust for any short-term noise imposed during single election cycle.
+National PVI represents the national advantage of Republican party vote share over the Democratic party.
+The measure averages two previous elections to adjust for any short-term noise imposed during a single election cycle.

-In addition, individual preference predictors (i.e., relative ideological advantage based on squared distance from candidates, partisanship, and the retrospective economic evaluation) and demographic controls (i.e., gender, age, race, income, education, and religions) are collected from each survey.
-All variables are scaled in the identical way as in study 1.
+In addition, individual preference predictors (i.e., relative ideological advantage is based on squared distance from candidates, partisanship, and the retrospective economic evaluation) and demographic controls (i.e., gender, age, race, income, education, and religion) are collected from each survey.
+All variables are scaled identically to the method used in Study 1.

 Model

-In conducting the analysis, pooling all election years into one dataset over-complicates the model because the distribution and the predictive power of voter characteristics may differ across elections.
-To cope with this heterogeneity, I follow the three-step procedure.
+In conducting the analysis, pooling all election years into one dataset over-complicates the model, because the distribution and the predictive power of voter characteristics may differ across elections.
+To cope with this heterogeneity, I follow a three-step procedure.
 First, the model of vote choice is constructed and estimated for each election year.
-As in Study 1 and Bartels (1996), each model includes the complete set of interaction between individual preference and demographic predictors and political knowledge and estimated by the logistic regression with population weights provided for each survey.
+As in Study 1 and Bartels (1996), each model includes the complete set of interactions between individual preference, demographic predictors and political knowledge, and is estimated by the logistic regression with population weights provided for each survey.

-In the second step, following the procedure in Study 1, I simulate the weighted average of predicted probability of Republican vote for fully informed (political knowledge = 1) and uninformed voters (political knowledge = 0).
+In the second step, following the procedure in Study 1, I simulated the weighted average of predicted probability of the Republican vote for fully informed (political knowledge = 1) and uninformed voters (political knowledge = 0).
 To control for the change in voter characteristics across years, the prediction is made by fixing the voter profiles to the specific election year.
-By fixing the voter profile, the simulation gives the prediction of how informed and uninformed voters would have voted in each election if the distribution of individual preferences and demographic characteristics stay constant.
+By fixing the voter profile, the simulation gives the prediction of how informed and uninformed voters would have voted in each election if the distribution of individual preferences and demographic characteristics stays constant.

-Lastly, simulated Republican vote probabilities are regressed on the national partisan environment using Estimated Dependent Variable (EDV) model (Lewis and Linzer 2005, Kasara and Suryanarayan 2015).
-EDV model incorporates measurement uncertainty in the dependent variable, the current case the vote probability estimate, in running OLS regression.
+Lastly, simulated Republican vote probabilities are regressed on the national partisan environment using the Estimated Dependent Variable (EDV) model (Lewis and Linzer 2005; Kasara and Suryanarayan 2015).
+The EDV model incorporates measurement uncertainty in the dependent variable, in the current case the vote probability estimate, in running OLS regression.
 This procedure allows both flexible modeling of vote choice in each election and controlling of the change in distributions of voter preferences and characteristics over the years.

 Results

 Figure 3 shows the conditional coefficients of individual preferences extracted from the vote choice models estimated in each election year.
 The results are consistent with the findings from Study 1, supporting H1 except for partisanship.
-The left panel indicates that the coefficient of ideological alignment is larger for informed voters than for uninformed voters in 11 out of 12 elections except for 2000.
-Similarly, the coefficient of retrospective economic evaluation (th right panel) is larger for informed voters than for uninformed voters in 10 out of 12 elections except for 1980 and 1996.
-On the other hand, the results on partisanship variable (the central panel) are mixed.
-Informed voters have larger coefficients in only seven elections, and uninformed voters have larger coefficients in other five elections.
+The left panel indicates that the coefficient of ideological alignment is larger for informed voters than for uninformed voters in 11 out of 12 elections, except for the year 2000.
+Similarly, the coefficient of retrospective economic evaluation (the right panel) is larger for informed voters than for uninformed voters in 10 out of 12 elections, except for 1980 and 1996.
+On the other hand, the results on partisanship variables (the central panel) are mixed.
+Informed voters have larger coefficients in only seven elections, and uninformed voters have larger coefficients in five other elections.

-Following the described modeling procedure, Figure 4 presents the average predicted probabilities of Republican vote for fully informed (political knowledge = 1) and uninformed (political knowledge = 0) in each election year based on 1992 voter profile.
+Following the described modeling procedure, Figure 4 presents the average predicted probabilities of the Republican vote for fully informed (political knowledge = 1) and uninformed (political knowledge = 0) voters in each election year, based on the 1992 voter profile.
 The voter profile from any given year yields similar results (see Online Appendix).

-Figure 3: The Impact of Individual Preferences on Presidential Vote Choice in ANES (1972-2016)
+Figure 3: The impact of individual preferences on presidential vote choice in ANES (1972–2016).